-This September you can march alongside our ambassador and Sky Sports presenter Jeff Stelling in his quest to raise £1m to help stop prostate cancer being a killer.
+This September our ambassador and Sky Sports presenter Jeff Stelling is marching four marathons in four days in four nations in his quest to raise £1m to help stop prostate cancer being a killer.

 Having already completed 25 walking marathons which raised nearly £800,000 for Prostate Cancer UK, Jeff Stelling is back for another life-saving journey this September - and he needs your help.

-Join Jeff on one of his walking marathons and help him smash his £1m target to help beat prostate cancer - a disease that kills one man every 45 minutes in the UK.
+Sponsor Jeff on JustGiving and help him smash his £1m target to help beat prostate cancer - a disease that kills one man every 45 minutes in the UK.

 Between 5 and 8 September, the ever popular Soccer Saturday host will be joined by fellow pundits, celebrities, managers and fans to walk 4 marathons spanning 4 nations in 4 days to help raise money to fund life-saving research as well as reaching thousands of people across the UK.
 Leaving from, going via and finishing at a football stadium on each day, Jeff will start in Glasgow, followed by Belfast, then Cardiff before completing the action packed 4 days in London.